 Bed & breakfast accommodations are offered in the Master Bedroom or the Cottage.
 A full Southern breakfast is served in The Dining Room on antique Limoges china.
 Guests who stay a minimum of two nights are invited to a 'Soirée Musicale' featuring live piano entertainment** with complimentary wine in The Antebellum Music Room, while The Antebellum Billiard Hall showcases a fine antique billiard table.
 For guests who are interested in shopping for antiques, a discount is offered in Stone Gallery of Antique Maps, Prints & Books to guests lodging at this inn.
 All these features are found in the conveniently located Stone House!

-Stone House Musical B & B is found in the Downtown Historic District, an easy walk to many tour houses, antique shops, fine restaurants, other B & B inns or hotels, as well as the famous 200-foot bluffs overlooking the Mississippi River, making it an ideal destination for any vacation on the Natchez Trace or Great River Road.
+Stone House Musical B & B is found in the Downtown Historic District, an easy walk to many tour houses, antique shops, fine restaurants, other B & B inns or hotels, as well as the famous 200-foot bluffs overlooking the Mississippi River, making it an ideal destination for any vacation on the Great River Road or Natchez Trace - See Natchez Trace Map.
 Don't miss the famous Natchez Pilgrimage in spring and fall!

 ** The concert is not guaranteed for single night stays, late arrivals or last minute bookings.